paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-601-safety.md

 (3) participate in a proceeding involving safety requirements related to a liquefied natural gas facility before the Commission or a State authority.

-**(i) Promoting Coordination.—**
+**(j) Promoting Coordination.—**

 (1) After consulting with appropriate State officials, the Secretary shall establish procedures to promote more effective coordination between departments, agencies, and instrumentalities of the Government and State authorities with regulatory authority over pipeline facilities about responses to a pipeline accident.

 (2) In consultation with the Occupational Safety and Health Administration, the Secretary shall establish procedures to notify the Administration of any pipeline accident in which an excavator that has caused damage to a pipeline may have violated a regulation of the Administration.

-**(j) Withholding Information From Congress.—** This section does not authorize information to be withheld from a committee of Congress authorized to have the information.
+**(k) Withholding Information From Congress.—** This section does not authorize information to be withheld from a committee of Congress authorized to have the information.

-**(k) Authority for Cooperative Agreements.—** To carry out this chapter, the Secretary may enter into grants, cooperative agreements, and other transactions with any person, agency, or instrumentality of the United States, any unit of State or local government, any educational institution, or any other entity to further the objectives of this chapter.
+**(l) Authority for Cooperative Agreements.—** To carry out this chapter, the Secretary may enter into grants, cooperative agreements, and other transactions with any person, agency, or instrumentality of the United States, any unit of State or local government, any educational institution, or any other entity to further the objectives of this chapter.
 The objectives of this chapter include the development, improvement, and promotion of one-call damage prevention programs, research, risk assessment, and mapping.

-**(l) Safety Orders.—**
+**(m) Safety Orders.—**

 (1) **In general.—** — Not later than December 31, 2007, the Secretary shall issue regulations providing that, after notice and opportunity for a hearing, if the Secretary determines that a pipeline facility has a condition that poses a pipeline integrity risk to public safety, property, or the environment, the Secretary may order the operator of the facility to take necessary corrective action, including physical inspection, testing, repair, or other appropriate action, to remedy that condition.